kotfu/Bunch.tmbundle/README.md

 This bundle includes:

-- Syntax highlighting for Bunch files and Snippets
+- Syntax highlighting for Bunch files and snippets
 - Completions for Bunch commands
 - Completion for any installed application name
 - Completion for frontmatter keys